 Yes, yes, that's me, there in the middle, reaching for the rosmarinus officinalus...see me?
 I'm the one grinning...!

-favorite day of the whole year (!!)--no exaggeration.
+Today is my favorite day of the whole year (!!)--no exaggeration.
 I get to go on a mad shopping spree for spring plants.

-annual Spring Affair--a huge perennial plant fair.
+In late April, UNL hosts their annual Spring Affair--a huge perennial plant fair.
 Thanks to this event I've become one of those fanatic Lincolnite gardeners (we'll call it enthusiasm but sometimes it looks like obsession...).
 I am now one of the green-thumbs waiting in line for the doors to open, highlighted list of Latin plant names in hand, ready, set to go...!

-here) and fill in spaces that over the years have become a bit bare.
+This year, we've decided to expand our back garden (seen here) and fill in spaces that over the years have become a bit bare.
 Rather than buying new plants in order to experiment, we went with reliable, dry-soil loving perennial favorites.

 Perovskia atriplicifolia 'Superba', or Russian sage